 The millennial kitchen aesthetic is all about smart, well-designed products that are ethically made and multi-use for tiny kitchens.
 No company embodies it quite as well as Our Place, the instantly Instagrammable startup that brought us the Always Pan, a self-proclaimed replacement for “8 traditional pieces of cookware.”
 The 10″ pan is deeper than your average fry pan (2.7″) and broad enough to boil unbroken spaghetti (2.6 qt capacity).
 Add design quirks such as a peg and notch for the accompanying beechwood spatula, and a removable, stainless steel nesting steamer basket, and the Always Pan is just showing off.
 With one nonstick Always Pan, Our Place’s do-it-all claims include a: “fry pan, sauté pan, steamer, skillet, saucier, saucepan, nonstick pan, spatula, and spoon rest.”
-And now, you can get the $145 pan for just $95, with the code “SUPERSALE” for Black Friday.

 “There was a gap in kitchenware and cookware,” explains Our Place founder Shiza Shahid.
 “They’re selling a 16-piece cookware sets, but what’s the difference between a saucier and a sauce pan?
 A couple of inches?
 A little roundness?
 The cooking industry makes specific pots and pans in different sizes and calls them things derived from European cooking techniques.
 You end up with bulky, difficult-to-use, confusing sets that aren’t designed for the home cook.”